Professor of Rangeland Ecology and Management

 Ongoing studies include research on oak woodland landowners and management in California and Spain, land fragmentation and conservation in oak woodlands, and participatory management strategies.
 I am a team leader for the Sierra Nevada Adaptive Management Project, working with the Forest Service and state agencies to restore forest "health."
 I continue to pursue lines of inquiry and theory I have found useful to my work: ecological models for disequilibrium systems as tools to understand the linkages between human relationships and ecological change; work in political ecology founded in basic notions of who (or what) wins and who (or what) loses in struggles over access to natural resources; and adaptive management as arbitrator in landscape and resource management.

-Huntsinger, L. accepted.
+Huntsinger, L. in press.
 Interpreting rangeland degradation in the United States.
 Chapter in edited volume, Behnke, R. editor, Desertification: science, politics and public perception.
+(2015).
+Springer.

 Sulak, A., Huntsinger, L. and S. Kocher. in press.
 The Sierrra Nevada Adaptive Management Project: Cooperative Extension and university researchers collaborate.
 California Agriculture.